 One thing is for sure.
-The alcohol industries are using some of the best talent in the entertainment industry as their artists.
-According to the website brandchannel.com, two Oscar-nominated film directors (David O. Russell and Darren Aronofsky) recently turned their talents to making commercials for Ketel One vodka.
-They join a long roster of musicians, actors and directors who have taken up shilling alcoholic beverages.
+The alcohol industries are using some of the best talent in the entertainment industry as their spokespersons.
+According to the website brandchannel.com, two Oscar-nominated film directors (David O. Russell and Darren Aronofsky) turned their talents to making commercials for Ketel One vodka.
+They join a long roster of musicians, actors and directors who have taken up promoting alcoholic beverages.
 Even Jennifer Anniston got into the act with a commercial for Heineken beer.

-Some beer commercials in particular have had an unfortunately tendency to be quickly absorbed into popular culture.
-For example, the Budweiser frogs of several years ago, their more recent ?Whassup?? commercias.
-Alcohol ads also piggyback on celebrities' fame as when Charo and Pamela Anderson hawk Miller Lite and Sean Connery sells Suntory whiskey.
-Carlton beer in Australia, the Guinness brewery in Ireland, the Danish Carslberg beer, they've all gotten into the game of big production ads that achieve a certain amount of fame in their own right.
+Some beer commercials in particular have been quickly absorbed into popular culture.
+For example, the Budweiser frogs of some years ago and then their ?Whassup?? commercials.
+Alcohol ads also piggyback on celebrities’ fame when well-known faces hawk Miller Lite or Suntory whiskey.
+Carlton beer in Australia, the Guinness brewery in Ireland, the Danish Carslberg beer, the list is endless—with the brands competing in the game of big production ads that often achieve in their own right.

 Music Videos Provide New Venue for Alcohol Marketing Communications

-Recent years have presented the alcohol industry with an entirely new venue for subtle or not-so-subtle promotion.
-Music videos.
-Some product placements are subtle like Jamie Foxx's music video Fall for Your Type video featuring Nuvo, a new, pink, sparkling liqueur.
-Some are horrifically explicit, featuring unrestrained consumption of alcohol or an array of drunken bodies lying draped across couches and on the floor.
-Music videos appeal, of course, to young people who digest the alcoholic message that is carried on the back of their music every time they see the video.
+Music videos are also used by the alcohol industry to promote their products.
+Some product placements are subtle, some are horrifically explicit, featuring unrestrained consumption of alcohol or drunken bodies draped across couches and on the floor.
+These music videos are blatantly pitched to young people who receive the alcohol message tied to the music every time they see the video.

 Add to this billboards, in-store signage, magazine ads, low-flying planes towing signs over popular beaches and what you have is a continuous landscape of advertising for an addictive substance.
-In fact, it is not just addictive - it is the number one addictive substance in the world.
+In fact, alcohol is not just addictive—it is the world’s number one addictive substance.

 World Health Organization Reports on Millions of Deaths Each Year from Alcohol